 Disclaimer: This short bio is written at the 3rd person as it is meant to be reused in projects proposals.

-Dr. Sebastien Varrette is an experienced Research Scientist within the Parallel Computing and Optimization Group (PCOG) group at the University of Luxembourg (UL).
+Dr. Sebastien Varrette is an experienced Research Scientist within the Parallel Computing and Optimization Group (PCOG) group at the University of Luxembourg (UL) he joined in 2007.
 He obtained his joint Ph.D. degree with great distinction in Computer Sciences between the University of Luxembourg (UL) and the University of Grenoble (Grenoble Computer Science Laboratory, (LIG), France) in 2007.
-Afterwards, he joined Prof. Pascal Bouvry within the PCOG group.
-Expert in the deployment and management of High Performance Computing (HPC) systems, he is leading since that time the development of the University’s HPC platform1, as well as the associated expert team of system administrators managing and supporting it.
+Expert in the deployment and management of High Performance Computing (HPC) systems, he is leading the development of the University’s HPC and Big Data platform1, as well as the associated core expert team managing and supporting it.

-Dr Varrette is active as general chair, track chair or as scientific committee member for various reference conferences and technical workgroups within his area of expertise (IEEE CloudCom, CloudNet, IPDPS, Europar, Big Data Congress, Optim, PCGrid, ICPADS, HPCS, CLUS, J. Supercomputing etc.).
+He has a strong involvement in the community with reviewing roles in impact journals, conferences organization (e.g., IEEE CloudCom) and the participation to more than 50 conference program committee.
 He is also involved in several technical workgroups (Grid5000, national ICT standardization delegate within ISO/TC 307: Blockchain and distributed ledger technologies etc.) and act as Principal Investigator or as Work Package leader in various national or EU projects.
-Finally, he takes part for the management committee and represents Luxembourg within multiple EU projects, such as PRACE (acting Advisor), ETP4HPC or several COST actions (for instance IC1305 “Network for Sustainable Ultrascale Computing (NESUS)”).
-He has also concrete contributions in several strategic projects linked to HPC developed with multiple key decision makers in the Luxembourg context, either from the private sector or at the governmental level.
+Finally, he takes part for the management committee and represents Luxembourg within multiple EU projects, such as PRACE (acting Advisor), EuroCC/CASTIEL, ETP4HPC or several COST actions.
+He is acting as HPC expert for the European Commission within the Enhanced Regional EU-ASEAN Dialogue Instrument (E-READI) program, and more generally he has concrete contributions in several strategic projects linked to HPC developed with multiple key decision makers in the Luxembourg context, either from the private sector or at the governmental level.